Why choose this course

 What you will study

-The course combines thorough training in investment theory with the practical tools you’ll need to solve real-life investment problems.
-You’ll learn the analytical, decision-making, problem-solving, risk mitigation and technical skills you need to thrive in an increasingly complex global financial environment.
+This course combines thorough training in investment theory with the practical tools you’ll need to solve real investment problems.
+You’ll learn the analytical, decision making, problem solving, risk mitigation and technical skills you need to thrive in an increasingly complex global financial environment.